 Funds for the project are available from the Institutional Funds Operating Budget.
+The president of the University concurs.

-The firm's hourly rates schedule has been filed with the Secretary of the Board for record.
+The firm's hourly rates schedule has been filed with the secretary of the Board for record.
+On motion of Mr. Eppley, seconded by Mr. Montgomery, this recom-